All Episodes

 I'm going to be in the state for the rest of the week and through the weekend.

-I have no current plans to go back out on the road with him again, but I will at some point, I'm sure do so.
+I have no current plans to go back out on the road with him again, but I will at some point, I'm sure, do so.

 Translation, no more hostage video placement for me.

-I'm not going to be allowed to made to look like a cigar store Indian ever again.
+I'm not going to be allowed to made to be look like a cigar store Indian ever again.

 This comes on the heels of these six New Jersey newspapers demanding that Christie quit because he's on the campaign trail with Trump.